learn-co-students/crud-with-validations-lab-london-web-career-031119/README.md

 2. Define all RESTful routes for songs

-3. Build views that connect to each other using route helpers
+3. Build views that connect to each other using route helpers.

 4. Use `form_for` to build forms with pre-fill and error list features. (_Hint:
     Try using a partial to cut down on copy/pasting!_)